Our Radicalized Republic

-Category: World Politics Hits: 1<!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN" "http://www.w3.org/TR/REC-html40/loose.dtd">Four years ago, Lilliana Mason learned something she really, really hoped wasn’t true.
+Category: World Politics Hits: 4<!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN" "http://www.w3.org/TR/REC-html40/loose.dtd">Four years ago, Lilliana Mason learned something she really, really hoped wasn’t true.
 A political scientist who studies Americans’ attitudes about politics and each other, she had long known that the citizens of this country were growing increasingly resentful and distrustful of the people we saw as our political opponents.

 But it’s one thing to not like somebody — it’s another to want to hurt them.